 Johnny is responsible for the corporate services which provide specialised professional and technical support to enable our residential and community care staff to focus on the delivery of quality care.
 The areas of support relate to financial and business management, human resource management, Community Visitors Scheme, volunteers and development, information technology, communications and media, purchasing, property maintenance, compliance and risk management.

 Johnny holds an MBA and is a Fellow of CPA Australia, Chartered Institute of Management Accountants, and the Australian Institute of Company Directors.
 He is also a Chartered Secretary and an Associate of the Governance Institute of Australia.

 Jenny joined ANHF in August 2019.
 She is responsible for the day to day operations of all residential homes managed by the Australian Nursing Home Foundation.
-She ensures that the care and services delivered by the residential homes meet the Aged Care Regulations and Standards.
-Maisy is a passionate believer of the person centered care approach, and is keen to maintain a high quality of care towards residents by focusing on the importance of their individual needs and wants.
+She ensures that the care and services delivered by the residential homes meet the government legislation, aged care regulations and standards.

 James Lim holds a degree in psychology, graduate Certificate in Social Administration from the University of New South Wales and executive Master of Public Administration (ANZSOG) from the University of Sydney.